DmitryVarennikov/cuegenerator-server/README.md

 # How to build and deploy

 Automatic deployments use GitHub Actions and are triggered on push to the `main` branch if commit contains "(release):" string.
-To make a release run `npm run release` and push a freshly produced commit (by `standard-version`) with relevant annotated tags `git push --follow-tags`
+To make a release run `npm run release`.
+That's it! `standard-version` will run the `postrelease` script in the `package.json` which will take care about the rest.

 A manual deployment can be run

 ```bash
 npm run deploy